 Nearly everyone will experience a shocking, frightening or dangerous situation and have an instinctive “fight-or-flight” response which helps defend us against danger or to avoid it.
 We may feel stressed or scared during and after the traumatic event and this heightened sensation usually disappears after some time.
 However, some individuals develop an ongoing (chronic) or short-term (acute) form of anxiety where they continue to feel stressed or vulnerable despite there being no immediate danger or harm to them.
 When this anxiety interferes with daily functioning for more than a month, the person may have Post Traumatic Stress Disorder (PTSD).
 An individual with PTSD may have exaggerated fear responses and/or the inability to control their fear responses as well as intrusive memories of the trauma, which are often vivid and evoke a “revival” of their traumatic experience in the form of recollection.
 The symptoms may appear weeks or months after the traumatic event.
 Some of the symptoms can be categorised into arousal and reactivity symptoms such as having difficulty with sleeping, having angry outbursts, feeling “on edge” and being easily startled.

 Research has shown that individuals with PTSD have difficulty in areas of attention, learning and memory.
 There is evidence that individuals who go on to develop PTSD encode and process of trauma-relevant material differently than those who do not develop PTSD.
 Studies suggest there is altered functional activity in brain regions responsible for emotion regulation, mediation of emotion processing and extinction learning.
-Although there are limited number of studies that have investigated the efficacy of neurofeedback on PTSD, there are a number of studies to indicate neurofeedback helps with symptom amelioration.

 In 2018, Trivendi reviewed previous research in the effectiveness of neurofeedback as a treatment for PTSD.
 The eleven studies examined used a variety of different neurofeedback techniques but found evidence to support neurofeedback as a viable treatment PTSD symptoms such as anxiety, depression and hyperactivity.
 Some studies also showed reduced rates of substance abuse, relapse, and need for medication.